SaekiRaku/qi-auto-plugin-template/README.md

 #### Development

 ```
+# Click `Use this template` on GitHub or clone this repository.
 npm run dev
 # Start the development environment
 ```

 This command will auto (re)build the plugin when the source code files have been modified.
-And (re)load the `source/index.example.js` automaticly.
+And (re)load the `source/index.example.js` automatically.

 #### Build